Crimes Act 1961

 You could also call this:

-“Hurting someone to help with or cover up a crime, or to stop police from doing their job”
+"Harming someone to help with a serious crime or to stop a police officer"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.